icarus-initiative/organization_core/expeditions.md

 - Great job on making this this far.
 Hopefully the squad has learned enough to make a big scale project and working to collaborate together.
 Now, we'll work on an enterprise level project from start to finish.
 This would be the equivalent of a capstone project of a bootcamp.
 Make the MVP, make it real, and potentially get hired as a developer.
 We have at least 4 projects after this expedition which is probably more than enough to get a job in blockchain.
 It's so exciting to reach this point, the future is teeming with possibilities.

 ### Project

-- Build a DEX that can trade tokens.
+- Build an RPG Game that uses NFTs to represent rare items in the games.

 ### Resources

 1. Open position
+   - PROS:
+   - CONS:
 2. Open position
+   - PROS:
+   - CONS:
 3. Open position
+   - PROS:
+   - CONS:
 4. Open position
+   - PROS:
+   - CONS:
 5. Open position
+   - PROS:
+   - CONS:
 6. Open position
+   - PROS:
+   - CONS:
 7. Open position
+   - PROS:
+   - CONS:
 8. Open position
+   - PROS:
+   - CONS:
 9. Open position
+   - PROS:
+   - CONS:
 10. Open position
+    - PROS:
+    - CONS:

 ### Resource Pool

 ### Socials

 - Connect on Twitter, LinkedIn, GitHub with the squadron 3 degrees above you and below you.
 - Optional but recommended, send them a friendly hello and connect with them on the 3 platforms.